Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

     Click Start > Settings > Network & Internet > Ethernet (or WiFi) and select the "Private" profile to treat your LAN as a trusted network that allows file sharing.

 That's it!
-You can now :ref:`Create<backup-create>` encrypted, private backups of all your Embassy data to your Windows machine or external drive!!
+You can now :ref:`Create<backup-create>` encrypted, private backups of all your server data to your Windows machine or external drive!!